A Beefy birthday

 A real shock in Lahore, where New Zealand's herd of allrounders snatched a 44-run victory over Pakistan in the first Test.
 It looked unlikely when they were cleaned up for 155 on the first day, but a chalk-and-cheese partnership from Stephen Fleming (92 not out in almost five hours) and Chris Cairns (93 off 89) second time round helped them set Pakistan a target of 276.
 Pakistan went to pieces, slipping to 60 for 6 before the debutant Mohammad Wasim struck a fine unbeaten century to bring them within range.
 At 211 for 7 things were getting tense, but Dipak Patel broke the habit of a lifetime by demolishing the tail.
 It was New Zealand's first Test win in 15 matches, and their first in Pakistan for 27 years.

 Birth of Indian legspinner Amit Mishra, the sixth Indian to take a five-for on debut when he replaced the injured Anil Kumble in Mohali against Australia in 2008.
 Mishra, who was making a comeback after first playing ODIs for India in 2003, took seven in that match, and seven more in Chittagong in 2010.
 But his inability to extract turn on benign wickets and the lack of accuracy were his failings as other spinners overtook him in the pecking order.
 A strong showing in the 2013 IPL brought him back to the national circuit.
-And in five ODIs in Zimbabwe, he picked up 18 wickets at 11.61.
+In five ODIs in Zimbabwe, he picked up 18 wickets at 11.61.
 In 2015 he was recalled to the Test side after four years and took 15 wickets in a memorable series win in Sri Lanka

 Sachin Tendulkar, at 16 years 214 days, became the youngest man to make a Test fifty when he stroked 59 in the second Test between India and Pakistan in Faisalabad.
 That aside, it was fairly dull fare as the two sides played out another sleepy draw, their 13th in 14 matches.
 Vivek Razdan made his debut for India after only two first-class matches, neither of which were in the Ranji Trophy.